Skip to main content

 • Movement or bending in the pipe near the sensor, especially in suspended or exposed runs

-Droplet includes a Zeroing Algorithm that helps suppress background “noise” or "phantom flows" when no real usage is detected.
-This system improves accuracy over time, especially in homes with subtle pipe movement or temperature shifts.
+Droplet includes a Zeroing Algorithm that helps suppress background noise or when no real usage is detected.
+This system improves accuracy over time, especially in homes with subtle water movement within pipes or temperature shifts.

 • Is Droplet located near a pump, heater, or pressure regulator?